 - They are also really low in calories – only 84 calories in a 3-ounce serving.

-Pro Tip: Always buy wild shrimp, or buy farm-raised shrimp from the U.S. or other countries where antibiotic use in shrimp and shellfish is illegal.
+Always buy wild-caught shrimp when possible they will have better flavor and their more sustainable.
+If buying farm-raised shrimp get them from the U.S., Canada or countries with strict farming laws where antibiotic use in shrimp and shellfish is illegal.

 I would love to connect with you!
 Leave a comment and follow me on Instagram, Twitter, Facebook, & Pinterest!